jchai01/jchai01/content/posts/redshift.md

 ```

 Set startup to run `redshift`.
 Enable toggle with `pkill -USR1 '^redshift$'`, bind it to a hotkey.

+Note: the path `.config/redshift/redshift.conf` does not work in Ubuntu.

 # Manual Usage